 Dr. Browne's research uses a combination of lab experiments, field measurements, and chemical transport modeling to study chemical processes important for air quality and climate.
 Current research focuses on the gas- and condensed-phase chemistry of reduced nitrogen compounds and how this chemistry impacts the formation, growth, and physical properties of aerosols.
-Results from lab and field measurements are incorporated into models that are used to investigate how this chemistry varies on regional and global scales and how it impacts processes relevant to air quality, climate, and the biosphere.
+Work is also focused on understanding the degradation of organosilicon compounds in the atmosphere.

 CHEM 2100 - Chemical Energetics and Dynamics

 Covers the energetic principles that determine when chemical reactions occur and the dynamic principles that determine how rapidly they will occur.
 Applications include ionic equilibria in solution (acids and bases, buffers and titrations), oxidation-reduction reactions, electrochemistry and chemical kinetics.
 These applications will be situated in a context of current research problems in areas such as renewable energy and atmospheric chemistry.
 Department enforced corequisite: CHEM 2101.
-Same as CHEM 1133.
-Formerly CHEM 1271.
+Degree credit not granted for this course and CHEM 1133.

 CHEM 5131 - Computer Programming and Data Analysis for Chemists